"In all my years of divorce law, I don’t think I’ve ever seen it quite this bad.”

 While I hadn’t been able to conquer my failed marriage, I could put all of my energy into putting myself back together and finding meaning in my misery.
 Through the deep work of post-divorce recovery, I am stronger, wiser, and more joyful than I have ever been.
 I didn’t get the old Dori back.
 I’m proud to have found a better version.
 Filling my bucket daily by supporting others that are facing this transition is an honor and one of many found silver linings.

-Dori is a CDC Certified Divorce Coach, Divorce Recovery Coach, and a DCA Divorce Conflict Coach.
+Dori is a CDC Certified Divorce Coach, Divorce Recovery Coach, a DCA Divorce Conflict Coach, and a DCA Conflicted Coparenting Divorce Coach.
 Two amazing (if she does say so herself) teenage boys call her Mom.

 To contact and speak with Dori, visit here.